shadowfax92/melange-site/_posts/2020-9-13-cornwall_trip_1.md

 </figure>
 <br />
 <br />
-We spent around 1.5-2 hours in this place.
+We spent around 1.5-2 hours in Clovelly.
 Then we headed to our hotel to rest for the night.
 We stayed at West County Inn hotel.
 <img src="/melange-site/assets/images/cornwall/7.jpg"
      alt="West County Inn hotel"
      style="display: block; margin-right: auto; margin-left: auto; max-height: 700px" />
 <br />
 We were ravenous by the time we reached, so we freshened up quickly in order to go for the dinner.
-We are vegetarians, hence, it is not easy for us to expect great veg items in most of the places(also, because the veg food options are quite limited).
+We are vegetarians, hence, it is not easy for us to expect great vegetarian items in most of the places(also, because the veg food options are quite limited).
 But we were in for a surprise this time, in fact all of the meals(vegetarians) we had on this tip was quite delicious.
 I love it when I can eat good food while being on a trip.
 That just increases the quality of my vacation.
 <br />
 <br />
 <br />